AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 Next we'll load some graphical assets and rendering them to the screen.
 If you still have the game window open, you can close it now by pressing `Esc` on your keyboard or clicking the [x] in the window title bar.

 ## Loading Textures
 Textures are the graphical assets in our game that get rendered.
-Textures, as well as most other content types in general, can be created or loaded in MonoGame in various ways.
+Textures and most other content types can be created or loaded in MonoGame in various ways.
 For instance, you can load a texture directly from a file

 ```cs
 Texture2D texture = Texture2D.FromFile("image.png");